 - Oil Transactions.
 The 1995 trade ban expanded a 1987 ban on imports from Iran that was imposed by Executive Order 12613 of October 29, 1987.
 The 1987 ban, authorized by Section 505 of the International Security and Development Cooperation Act of 1985 (22 U.S.C.
 2349aa-9), barred the importation of Iranian oil into the United States but did not ban the trading of Iranian oil overseas.
 The 1995 ban prohibited that activity explicitly, but provides for U.S. companies to apply for licenses to conduct "swaps" of Caspian Sea oil with Iran.
 These swaps have been prohibited in practice; a Mobil Corporation application to do so was denied in April 1999, and no applications have been submitted since. - The regulations pursuant to the 1995 trade ban (ITRs) do not ban the importation, from foreign refiners, of gasoline or other energy products in which Iranian oil is mixed with oil from other producers.
-The product of a refinery (for example major refineries in the EU countries) is considered to be a product of the country where that refinery is located, even if some Iran-origin crude oil is present. - Transshipment and Brokering.
-The ITRs prohibit U.S. transshipment of goods across Iran and ban any activities by U.S. persons to broker commercial transactions involving Iran. - Civilian Airline Parts.
+The product of a refinery (for in the EU countries) is considered to be a product of the country where that refinery is located, even if some Iran-origin crude oil is present. - Transshipment and Brokering.
+The ITRs prohibit U.S. transshipment of goods across Iran and ban any activities by U.S. persons to broker commercial transactions involving Iran. - Shipping Insurance.
+Obtaining shipping insurance is crucial to Iran's expansion of its oil and other exports.
+A pool of 13 major insurance organizations, called the International Group of P & I Clubs, dominates the shipping insurance industry and is based in New York.
+The U.S. presence of this pool renders it subject to the U.S. trade ban, which complicated Iran's ability to obtain reinsurance for Iran's shipping after Implementation Day.
+On January 16, 2017, the Obama Administration issued waivers of Sections 212 and 213 of the ITRSHRA to allow numerous such insurers to give Iranian ships insurance. - Civilian Airline Parts.
 The ITRs have always permitted the licensing of goods related to the safe operation of civilian aircraft for sale to Iran (§560.528 of Title 31, C.F.R.).
 Some spare parts sales were licensed under that provision.
 However, from June 2011 until Implementation Day, Iran's largest state-owned airline, Iran Air, was sanctioned under Executive Order 13382 (see below), rendering licensing of parts or repairs for that airline impermissible.
-Several other Iranian airlines have been sanctioned under that and Executive Order 13224.
-In accordance with the JCPOA, the United States has relaxed restrictions on sales of parts for commercial aircraft and licensing of sales of whole commercial aircraft, including to Iran Air (which has been "de-listed" as a sanctioned entity in accordance with the JCPOA).
-A March 2016 general license allows for U.S. aircraft and parts suppliers to negotiate sales with Iranian airlines that are not sanctioned, and Boeing has announced a major sale to Iran Air, as discussed later. - Personal Communications, Remittances, and Publishing.
-The ITRs permit personal communications (phone calls, emails) between the United States and Iran or on personal remittances.
-In December 2004, the ITRs were modified to allow Americans to engage in ordinary publishing activities with entities in Iran (and Cuba and Sudan).
-In May 2013, OFAC issued a general license (no specific license application requirement) for the exportation to Iran of goods (such as cell phones) and services, on a fee basis, that enhance the ability of the Iranian people to access communication technology. - Food and Medical Exports.
-After April 1999, sales to Iran by U.S. firms of food and medical products were permitted, subject to OFAC licensing.
-In October 2012, OFAC attempted to facilitate medical sales by issuing a list of medical products, such as scalpels, prosthetics, canes, burn dressings, and other products that could be sold to Iran under general license.
-The list was expanded in July and November 2013 to include electrocardiograms, electroencephalograms, dialysis machines, MRI machines, CT scanners, X-Ray machines, genetic testing products, oxygen tanks, contraceptives, and nuclear medicine imaging machines.
-According to OFAC, licenses for exports of medical products not on the "general license" list are routinely expedited for sale to Iran.
-Regulations have a specific definition of "food" that can be licensed for sale to Iran, and that definition excludes alcohol, cigarettes, gum, or fertilizer.
-This definition addresses information in a December 24, 2010, article that said that OFAC had approved exports to Iran of condiments such food additives and body-building supplements that have uses other than purely nutritive.
-U.S. policy has long been to inform foreign banks that financing approved transactions is not subject to sanctions.
+Several other Iranian airlines remain sanctioned under that and Executive Order 13224.
+In accordance with the JCPOA, the United States has relaxed restrictions on sales of parts for commercial aircraft and licensing of sales of whole commercial aircraft, including to Iran Air (which was "de-listed" in accordance with the JCPOA).
+March 2016 general license allows for U.S. aircraft and parts suppliers to